gvwilson/sdxpy/src/ftp/index.md

 Modify the server so that it collects chunks in a list and concatenates them at the end instead.

-### A Socket Client Class {: .exercise}

-Build a `socketclient` class that works like the `socketserver` class but sends data instead of handling requests.
-How useful is it in practice?

 ### Saving and Listing Files {: .exercise}

 1. Modify the [%i "protocol" %] used by this chapter's client and server